ArneTillmann/AuDoLab/paper.md

 ## Comparison with existing tools

 At the moment no Python Package with a comparable functionality of AuDoLab is available, since AuDoLab is based on a novel and recently published classification prodcedure [@Thielmann].
 Thereby, AuDoLab uses and integrates in particular a combination of Web Scraping, Topic Modelling and One-class Classifcation for which various individual packages are available.
-For Topic Modelling available packages are .....
-TTLocVis .
-One-class classification packes are .... test
+For Topic Modelling available packages are the LDA algorithm as implemented in the package Gensim [@rehurek_lrec] or the package TTLocVis [@Kant2020] for short and sparce texts.
+The One-class SVM classification package is availabe in Scikit-learn [@scikit-learn].

+test

 # Acknowledgements